kiranjthomas/personal-site/content/posts/http-server-under-the-hood.md

 draft: false
 ---

 I wanted to explore how a TCP socket server and an HTTP web server work under the hood by dissecting a simple Rust program.
-This program listens for incoming TCP connections on a specified address and port, processes HTTP requests, and sends HTTP responses back to the client.
+Web servers are fundamental to web development and I realized that I have taken them for granted.
+I wrote this post to make sure that I could teach how a HTTP request gets processed by a run of the mill web server.
+I want to be confident in knowing that I could explain this to a junior developer!

 {{< toc >}}

 ## The Code

+This program listens for incoming TCP connections on a specified address and port, processes HTTP requests, and sends HTTP responses back to the client.

 ```rust
 use std::io::{BufRead, Write};